 It is regarded as one of the most accessible and most user-friendly in the world.
-It is also written using best practice research and lots of front-line experience working with male survivors.
+It is also written using best practice research and lots of front-line experience working with male survivors, and we have adopted it accordingly for women.

-For more information about Living Well and more useful material, see www.livingwell.org.au.
+For more information about Living Well and more useful material, see www.livingwell.org.au